The Global Indian Sunday, July 5 2026

 Chef Vardaan Marwah’s culinary worldview was shaped in some of the world’s most influential kitchens, including the Michelin-starred Gaggan in Bangkok, where he discovered how technique and imagination can turn food into narrative.
 Mentored by chefs such as Sujan Sarkar and Suvir Saran, Marwah absorbed global discipline before returning to India with the intent to build something personal and grounded.

 That intent took form in FARRO, Pune, a restaurant that blends originality with restraint and flavour-first cooking.
-Raised in Delhi, with early inspiration drawn from his grandmother’s instinctive home cooking, Marwah fused emotional memory with professional precision.
+Raised in Delhi, with early inspiration drawn from his grandmother’s instinctive home cooking, this Indian chef fused emotional memory with professional precision.
 Today, FARRO stands as a reflection of his return, and a space shaped by global learning, rooted in Indian sensibility, and committed to developing local talent and culinary identity in Pune.
 Read More

 Vedant Newatia